This Powerful Film Puts The Spotlight On Child Sex Trafficking — & It's Painfully Real

 Advertisement

 Watch it below, but please note the sobering subject matter is graphically portrayed.
-The next stateside screening of I Am Still Here is in Harlem, NY on June 1.
+The next stateside screening of I Am Still Here is in Harlem, NY on June 1 (UK release TBC).

 Advertisement